401(k) Plan Basics

 Employer Matching 401(k) Plan Programs

 Many employers provide matching contributions to their employees' 401(k) plans.
 In an employer matching program, the company puts money in the 401(k) plan of each individual who also contributes to their 401(k) plan.
 If you choose not to participate in your 401(k) plan, you typically forfeit this matching contribution.
-That's why not participating in a 401(k) plan up the level an employer matches is often called turning down free money.
+That's why not participating in a 401(k) plan the level an employer matches is often called turning down free money.

 Many 401(k) plans offer automatic rate escalation features that allow you to gradually increase contributions.
 With contribution rate escalation you maintain control the amount and timing of future contribution increases.
 Some companies even choose to automatically enroll new hires into retirement plans with the ability to opt-out of contribution rate escalation.
 This "set it and forget it" approach can provide a significant boost to your overall retirement savings.